cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 * **API Bar Raiser**: @rix0rrr

 Users can now configure custom resolvers to control how cdk8s resolves values before writing them to the manifest.
-In addition, custom resolvers for the AWS CDK and CDKTF token system are available, allowing users to author Kubernetes applications that leverage cloud resources.
+In addition, custom resolvers for the AWS CDK and CDKTF token systems are available, allowing users to natively pass information about cloud resources to Kubernetes applications.

 ## Working Backwards